rotkdhk/learning-MachineLearning/Supervised Learning/Regression/Linear Regression/Multiple Linear Regression/02-Scaling.md

 **Feature scaling / data normalization / standardization** — convert a large dataset into small numbers.

 The goal: figure out **where each value sits between the high and low** of that feature.

+### Why we need it (for multiple linear regression)

+Features often live on very different scales (e.g. size in thousands of sq ft vs. bedrooms as single digits).
+When features aren't scaled, gradient descent's updates get skewed — the large-scale feature dominates the gradient step, and the cost function's contours become long, narrow ellipses instead of circles.
+This makes gradient descent zig-zag and converge slowly (or not at all), instead of taking a direct path to the minimum.
+Scaling puts all features on comparable ranges so gradient descent converges faster and more smoothly.

 ---